nevinalisheva/docker-tuto/step02/readme.md

 CMD ["node", "app.js"]
 ```

-Once we have this file create, we simply have to run `docker build .` command to build the image.
+Once we have this file created, we simply have to run `docker build .` command to build the image.

+We can also give a name and a tag to the image by using `-t`, for instance `step01:v1`.

-Once the image is build we can simply tun
+Once the image is build, we can then simply run the image using `docker start [id/name]`.